How to Get Into WashU: Admissions Stats + Tips

 How to Improve Your Chances of Getting into WashU

-Most schools with WashU’s selectivity use the Academic Index to initially evaluate students.
+Most schools with WashU’s selectivity use the Academic Index to screen applicants.
 This metric combines factors like GPA and test scores to determine whether students meet the initial threshold, before considering qualitative factors.

 WashU’s average weighted GPA is extremely high, so it’s pivotal that you not only get all (or mostly) A’s in your courses but also take the most challenging curriculum available to you.
-This should includ plenty of APs and honors courses, especially in or related to your area of focus.
-(Learn more about how many APs you should be taking.)
+This should include plenty of APs and honors courses, especially in or related to your area of focus.

 In fact, WashU says, “Your main goal should be to challenge yourself in high school to the extent that your high school allows, so you’ll be better prepared for the academic challenges in college.”
 While it’s ideal to get an A in an advanced class, if you can get at least a B in, say, an AP course, you should take that option over the regular version.

-While submitting test scores is currently optional, we recommend taking the test if you’re able to do so safely.
-We also suggest submitting scores if they are at the 25th percentile at WashU—1480 SAT or 33 ACT—or higher, since those who do submit scores are typically admitted at a higher rate than those who don’t.
-Remember, too, that WashU superscores, meaning they will use only the highest scores from each section, so we advise taking the test 2-3 times.
+While submitting test scores is optional, we recommend taking a test and submitting scores if they are at the 25th percentile at WashU—1500 SAT or 33 ACT—or higher.
+Applicants who submit scores are typically admitted at a higher rate than those who don’t.
+Remember, too, that WashU superscores, meaning they will use only the highest scores from each section, so we advise taking the test two or three times.

 Should you apply test-optional?
 Use our free Chancing Engine to find out.